Maximizing expected powers of the angle between pairs of points in projective space: Introduction

+must fail at $\al=\ald$ {(Corollary \ref{C:bifurcate})}, and (ii) when $\al=\ald$ the optimizers form a disconnected set in the $d_\infty$-topology {(Corollary \ref{C:disconnect})}.

-These theorems echo our results concerning particles interacting through strongly attractive / mildly repulsive potentials on Euclidean space \cite{LimMcCann19p} --- another challenging family of infinite-dimensional quadratic programs.
+These theorems {partly} echo our results concerning particles interacting via strongly attractive / mildly repulsive potentials on Euclidean space \cite{LimMcCann19p}.
 In the present context, the interaction kernel $\Lambda^\al$ acts purely repulsively on $\R\bbP^d$ (or attractive-repulsively on $\bbS^d$), with compactness of the space substituting for strong attraction at large distances.
-The restriction $\al \ge 2$ corresponds to the mildly repulsive range of potentials from \cite{BalagueCarrilloLaurentRaoul13} \cite{CarrilloFigalliPatacchini17} \cite{LimMcCann19p}. {A remarkable feature of our result is that the characterization of the optimizers \eqref{unique max} continues to hold for $\ald<\alpha<2$ outside the mildly repulsive range, in which case the general theory developed in \cite{BalagueCarrilloLaurentRaoul13} \cite{CarrilloFigalliPatacchini17} \cite{KKS19} does not even ensure that the optimizers are discretely supported.
-This may be seen as some further evidence toward the continuous {\em Fejes T\'oth conjecture} $\ald=1$.
+The restriction $\al \ge 2$ corresponds to the mildly repulsive range of potentials from \cite{BalagueCarrilloLaurentRaoul13} \cite{CarrilloFigalliPatacchini17} \cite{LimMcCann19p}. {A remarkable difference between our results and those of the Euclidean setting, however, is that the characterization of the optimizers \eqref{unique max} continues to hold in the interval $\al \in (\ald,2) \ne \emptyset$.
+This helped motivate our effort to exclude the case of equality from the estimate $\ald \le 2$ provided by Bilyk et al's appendix.
+By contrast, for the analogous problem on Euclidean space, in which the charges interact to minimize the attractive-repulsive pair potential $W(x) = \phi(x) - \frac1\al |x|^\al$, Balagu\'e et al \cite{BalagueCarrilloLaurentRaoul13} have shown that, e.g., $\phi \in C^{1,1}_{loc}(\Rn)$ and $\al >2-d$ imply any ($d_\infty$-local) optimizer with compact support has Hausdorff dimension at least $2 -\al$.
+We sketch their argument briefly: the Euler-Lagrange equation satisfied by an optimizer $\mu \in \cP(\R^d)$ yields $\Delta (W* \mu) \ge 0$ on $\spt \mu$.
+Now